-Spring Boot has become a standard in the world of Java enterprise applications.
+Spring Boot is the standard in the world of enterprise Java.

-Add JaVers MongoDB and Spring Data MongoDB starters to your classpath:
+Add the Javers Spring Boot starter for MongoDB to your classpath:

 Check Maven Central for other build tool snippets.

-Use Spring Boot configuration and configure JaVers in the same way as your application (typically by YAML property files).
+Use Spring Boot configuration and configure Javers in the same way as your application (typically by YAML files).

 javers: